sylrie/P5_Pur_Beurre/README.md

 * The user has the possibility to save the result in the database.

 If the user **return 2**,
-the application offers the results in database
+the application offers the results saved in database.

 ## Features